The big picture around data center environmental impacts

 We have laid out now the basic characteristics of the data center categories commonly used in environmental impact reports.
 The classification dimensions that seem relevant from an environmental accounting perspective are the following:

-• The Size: The extend of the facility, e.g., the number of servers, its surface area, its total energy and water use etc. The provision of digital services to end-users scales in line with those variables.
+• The Physical Size: The extend of the facility, e.g., the number of servers, its surface area, its total energy and water use etc. The provision of digital services to end-users scales in line with those variables.

 • The Power Intensity: The intensity or IT resource utilization, which in turns links to digital service provision rates.
 E.g. the number of operations per second, the volume of data send over the network per second, the heat that must be carried away per area or volume etc. These rates will in general depend on the technologies used and the nature of digital service provided.